DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Widget/1 Configuration/hoverStateEnabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether the widget changes its state when a user pauses on it.
+Specifies whether the UI component changes its state when a user pauses on it.

 ---